 6. You Know the True Meaning of Compassion

 How?
 You’ve met so many people that have shown it to you.
-And now all you can think is how you want to be there for someone else.
+And now, all you can think is how you want to be there for someone else.
 Putting yourself in someone else’s shoes comes easy and it is all because of your past.
 How could anyone relate to anyone if they were perfect?
 They couldn’t, we couldn’t.
 A bad past, a hell of a history?
-It makes you compassionate and relatable.
+It makes you all the more compassionate and relatable.

 7. You Know Any Goal Can Be Achieved

-Because if you can make it through your addiction and then get sober.
-Well, you can basically do anything and achieve anything.
+If you can make it through your addiction and then get sober, well, you can basically do anything and achieve anything.

 8. You’re Tough

 Heck yeah!
 Addiction ain’t easy.
 Neither is what happens in addiction or after it.
 That includes the withdrawal, detox, or getting clean in general.
 But, you made it through and you’re tough.
-Really tough.
+Extremely tough at that.

 9. You Have Real Friends

-You find out who really belongs in your life when you are going through a rough spot.
+You find out who really belongs in your life when you are going through a tough time.
 The people who stick around, and love you no matter what (even if it is from afar or through tough love) are the people who are your friends for life.
-You have had the awesome experience of getting to see people’s true colors and who is going to be with you probably until the day you die.
+You have had the awesome experience of getting to see people’s true colors and who is going to be with you; probably until the day you die.
 No more fair weather friends for you.
 You have an inner circle like no other.

 10. You Try to Laugh as Much as Possible

 Why?
 Because you didn’t for a long time.
 And when you did it was forced.
-Laughter is the greatest medicine and god life is fun, am I right?
+Laughter is the greatest medicine and god, life is fun; am I right?
 Life is just so comical all the time.
 Everything that happens or doesn’t happen.
 The irony!
 The jokes, the inside jokes, the stupid little quips, the witty sarcasm.
 All of it is just so fun, and funny!
 You never take yourself too seriously.
 Why?
 Because you know what is actually serious, and it was you using drugs and alcohol.
-Now that isn’t funny.
-Everything else though in life?
-It is all so light and awesome.
+Now, that isn’t funny.
+Everything else though, it is all so light and awesome.